jiratouchmhp/terraform-ai-app/README.md

 **Run terraform init and terraform apply to create the storage account and container.**

-**- This configuration tells Terraform to use the Azure Storage Account for state management.
-The key parameter ("terraform.tfstate") specifies the name of the state file to store.**
+- This configuration tells Terraform to use the Azure Storage Account for state management.
+The key parameter ("terraform.tfstate") specifies the name of the state file to store.

->Step 3: Reconfigure Terraform to Use the Backend
+Step 3: Reconfigure Terraform to Use the Backend

 >Now that the backend is defined, run the following command to reconfigure Terraform to store state remotely: